tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 | `--filter-dir-name` | `filter` | The filter form dir name

-The `doctrine:build-filters` task creates filter form classes from the schema:
+The `doctrine:build-filters` task creates form filter classes from the schema:

     ./symfony doctrine:build-filters

-The task read the schema information in `config/*schema.xml` and/or `config/*schema.yml` from the project and all installed plugins.

-The model filter form classes files are created in `lib/filter`.
+This task creates form filter classes based on the model.
+The classes are created in `lib/doctrine/filter`.

-This task never overrides custom classes in `lib/filter`.
+This task never overrides custom classes in `lib/doctrine/filter`.
-It only replaces base classes generated in `lib/filter/base`.
+It only replaces base classes generated in `lib/doctrine/filter/base`.

 ### ~`doctrine::build-forms`~